 At the beginning of the year, most people (including me) could see that we were on the verge of an AI explosion.
 The growing competition and new releases were tell-tale signs.
 That prediction is quickly becoming a reality.
-In a recent article, I compared DeepSeek vs. OpenAI, and today, I’ll be breaking down Perplexity Deep Research vs OpenAI Deep Research.
+In a recent article, I compared DeepSeek vs. OpenAI, and today, I’ll explain the differences between Perplexity Deep Research vs OpenAI Deep Research.

 Like most AI tools, the main differences between OpenAI Deep Research vs Perplexity Deep Research boil down to speed, cost, accuracy, and ideal use cases.